pantheon-systems/documentation/source/content/guides/account-mgmt/workspace-sites-teams/05-sites.md

 This action is permanent and irreversible.
 Export any needed content, code, or files from the site before starting this operation.

-**Before you delete a site**: Downgrade the site plan to Sandbox.
+**Before you delete a site**:[Contact support](/guides/support/contact-support)to request a downgrade to the Sandbox site plan.
 Refer to [Manage Site Plans](/guides/account-mgmt/plans/manage) for more information.

 **After you delete a site that had a live domain or subdomain**: Update the DNS records to avoid pointing to the deleted site.